 What is Affiliate Marketing?

 On the other hand, affiliate marketing is 100% legitimate.
 Successful affiliate marketers can genuinely earn a decent income — even a job-replacement income — by promoting products through their social channels, online groups, and their own affiliate website.
+In fact, the average affiliate marketer earns $8,038 per month, according to our affiliate marketing statistics page.

 We should know because we’ve done it ourselves!